 Deduct retirement plan contributions.
 Maximizing tax-deductible contributions to a retirement plan for yourself and any eligible employees can lower your business taxes and help you accumulate funds for your retirement.
-The table to the right shows the 2018 contribution limits for different types of plans.
+The table to the right shows the 2019 contribution limits for different types of plans.

 Know the health care reform rules.
 Although the Affordable Care Act has been in place for several years, 2015 was the first full year that employer shared responsibility provisions and the related information reporting requirements applied.
-If your business is large enough to be affected by these rules (i.e., it is an "applicable large employer"), you must offer minimum essential health care coverage that is "affordable" and that provides "minimum value" to your full-time employees (and their dependents) or potentially be required to make a shared responsibility payment to the IRS.
-You'll also have reporting responsibilities.
-Generally, a business that had an average of at least 50 full-time employees (including full-time equivalent employees) during 2017 is considered an applicable large employer for 2018.
+If your business is large enough to be affected by these rules (i.e., it is an "applicable large employer"), you must offer minimum essential health care coverage that is "affordable" and that provides "minimum value" to your full-time employees (and their dependents) or potentially be required to make a shared responsibilities.
+Generally, a business that had an average of at least 50 full-time employees (including full-time equivalent employees) during 2017 is considered an applicable large employer for 2019.

 Deduct start-up expenditures.
-If you are involved in a new business venture in 2018, you may elect to deduct up to \$5,000 of your business start-up expenditures, such as travel expenses incurred in lining up prospective distributors or supplies and advertising costs paid or incurred before the new business began operating.
+If you are involved in a new business venture in 2019, you may elect to deduct up to \$5,000 of your business start-up expenditures, such as travel expenses incurred in lining up prospective distributors or supplies and advertising costs paid or incurred before the new business began operating.
 (Remaining costs are deductible over a 180-month period.)
-To claim the deduction for 2018, your new business must be up and running by year-end.
+The \$5,000 deduction is reduced by the amount your start-up costs exceed \$50,000.
+To claim the deduction for 2019, your new business must be up and running by year-end.

 Hire your child.
 Paying your child for doing legitimate work for your business can be a tax saver if you are self-employed.
 You may deduct reasonable wages paid to your child as a business expense.
-The income will be taxed to your child, but the standard deduction can shield as much as \$12,000 from tax (in 2018).
+The income will be taxed to your child, but the standard deduction can shield as much as \$12,200 from tax (in 2019).
 Any earnings over that amount will be taxed at your child's rate-which is probably much lower than yours.
 Wages you pay your child will be exempt from FICA taxes until your child turns 18, assuming your business is unincorporated.

 Take credit.
 Eligible businesses can use tax credits to lower their tax liabilities.
-The table on page 16 shows some of the tax credits available for 2018.
+The table below shows some of the tax credits available for 2019.

-2018 RETIREMENT PLAN CONTRIBUTIONS
+2019 RETIREMENT PLAN CONTRIBUTIONS

-MAXIMUM ADDITION TO A PLAN
+PLAN TYPE MAXIMUM ADDITION TO A PLAN PARTICIPANT'S ACCOUNT 401(k) Lesser of \$56,000 or 100% of compensation Profit sharing Lesser of \$56,000 or 100% of compensation SEP-IRA Lesser of \$56,000 or 25% of compensation SIMPLE IRA Up to \$13,000 of employee salary deferrals plus employer contributions (3% match or 2% nonelective contributions)

-PLAN TYPE PARTICIPANT'S ACCOUNT 401(k) Lesser of \$55,000 or 100% of compensation Profit sharing Lesser of \$55,000 or 100% of compensation SEP-IRA Lesser of \$55,000 or 25% of compensation SIMPLE IRA Up to \$12,500 of employee salary deferrals plus employer contributions (3% match or 2% nonelective contributions)
+\See page 5 & 6 for the applicable limits on employee salary deferrals.

-See page 6 for the applicable limits on employee salary deferrals.
 Some plans allow participants age 50 and older to make additional catch-up contributions, which would not be subject to the limits set forth above.